Przemek-Szadkowski/biegamzglowa/README.md

 ## General info

 App calculates Acute-To-Chronic ratio.
 It helps to stay injure free.

 All information about ACR - https://www.runnersworld.com/training/a20841513/acute-to-chronic-training-ratio-calculator/

-It sums up kilometers from 4 weeks and then divide it by last weeke kilometers and calculates and shows result in a proper way.
+It sums up kilometers from 4 week and then divide it by last week kilometers and calculates and shows result in a proper way.

 ## Screenshots